KamranAzeem/docker-to-kubernetes/Minikube-Internals-Fedora.md

 All of above happens when you use `minikube start --driver=kvm2` command.
 Minikube performs all these checks every time you `start` the VM from the *stopped* state.
 If, for some reason, the IP changes, minikube bootstrap process updates all necessary files.

 ### Minikube IP:
 `minikube ip` command **never** returns you the IP of the VM when the minikube VM is in stopped state.
 It does not just read the IP from config file and shows it to you.
-It actually queries the hypervisor each time `minikube ip` command is issued and depending on the VM's state, either shows the IP currently assigned to the VM by KVM's DHCP service (serving/connected to the isolated network), or refuses to show it to you if the VM is found in the stopped state.
+It actually queries the Hypervisor each time `minikube ip` command is issued and depending on the VM's state, either shows the IP currently assigned to the VM by KVM's DHCP service (serving/connected to the isolated network), or refuses to show it to you if the VM is found in the stopped state.
 Below are examples of both cases:

 ```
 [kamran@kworkhorse ~]$ minikube ip